 (byHumankind’s deodorant refills are in home-compostable cardboard tubes, with a small plastic wheel and stick for the crank mechanism.

 Bite’s deodorant refills are made from thin cardboard, printed with plant-based inks, and contain no plastic-based resins or glues.
 So they’re completely plastic-free and also safe for home composting or recycling.
 Both are far better options than Myro.

 Other Refillable Deodorants & Why I Don’t Recommend Them

 Even the drugstore brand Dove has now launched a refillable deodorant.
 That’s great for two reasons:

-- First, because it proves that even big companies are seeing that customers are sick of disposable everything, and they’re getting on the refillable, zero-waste train.
-When big companies start changing their tune, it’s proof that the world is changing and zero-waste isn’t just going to remain a fringe thing.
+- First, it proves that even massive companies can see that people are sick of disposable everything.
+So they’re getting on the refillable, zero-waste train.
+When big companies start changing their tune, it’s proof that the world is changing.
+Zero-waste isn’t just going to remain a fringe thing.

-- And second, because it’ll bring the less-waste concept to more people.
+- And second, it’ll bring the less-waste concept to more people.

-But I still didn’t try Dove’s refillable deodorant because they’re not the people pushing change forward.
-They’re just following the trend, after seeing the success of small start-ups like byHumankind and PAPR, which are taking big risks to put something different on the market.
+But I still didn’t try Dove’s refillable deodorant because they’re not the people pushing the change forward.
+They’re just following the trend, after seeing the success of small start-ups like Bite and byHumankind, which are taking big risks to develop unique refillable products and bring them to market.

 PAPR vs Native Deodorant (another cardboard option)